tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/03-Stu_GregariousAggregates/README.md

-## Gregarious Aggregates
+# Gregarious Aggregates

 In this activity, you will practice writing queries with aggregate functions, grouping, and using aliases.

-### Instructions
+## Instructions

-Use aggregate functions as you run queries to answer the following questions.
-You will have to search the internet for some of them.
-Try to use aliases for more informative column headings.
+Use the `payment` table to answer the following questions:

-1. What is the average cost to rent a film in the Sakila stores?
+1. What is the average payment amount?

-2. What is the average rental cost of films by rating?
-On average, what is the cheapest rating of films to rent?
-What is the most expensive?
+2. What is the total payment amouht?

-3. How much would it cost to replace all films in the database?
+3. What is the minimum payment amouht?

-4. How much would it cost to replace all films in each ratings category?
+4. What is the maxiumum payment amouht?

-5. How long is the longest movie in the database?
-How long is the shortest movie?
+5. What is the count of payments for each customer?

-### Hint
+## Hint

 Consult the Postgres documentation on [aggregate functions](https://www.postgresql.org/docs/9.5/functions-aggregate.html) for a summary of the available functions.

 ---

-© 2019 Trilogy Education Services
+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.